 How to Calculate Days of Inventory on Hand

-To make a product that can sell on the market, a company needs to invest in quality raw materials and other resources, all of which are a part of the inventory.
+To make a product that can sell on the market, a company needs to invest in quality raw materials and other resources, all of which are a part of inventory.
 Obviously, the items come at a cost.
-Also, the company incurs additional costs catering for the expenses related to the manufacturing process.
+Also, the company incurs additional costs in expenses related to the manufacturing process.
 They include labor and paying for utilities such as electricity.
 All the expenditures are recorded as the cost of goods sold (COGS) and are counted as the cost of manufacturing the products.

 The Days of Inventory on Hand figure is computed by taking the COGS into account.
-More specifically, it consists of the average stock, cost of sales, and number of days.
-Its formula is given as:
+More specifically, it consists of the average stock, COGS, and number of days.
+The formula is given as:

 In other words, the DOH is found by dividing the average stock by the cost of goods sold and then multiplying the figure by the number of days in that accounting period.
 Note that the formula above divides the denominator by the number of days to generate the same result.
-The number of days is taken as 365 for a complete accounting year and 90 for a quarter of the period.
+The number of days is taken as 365 for a complete accounting year and 90 for a quarter.

 There are two different techniques of accounting for average inventory.
-Some companies use the amount of inventory recorded at the end of its accounting period.
-Others usually find the average inventory by summing up its stock at the beginning and end of the period, then dividing the result by two.
+Some companies use the amount of inventory recorded at the end of the previous accounting period.
+Others find the average inventory by summing up its stock at the beginning and end of the period, then dividing the result by two.
 In summary:

 Whether you use the first or second version, the cost of goods sold remains constant.

 Consider retail giant Walmart Inc., which reported an ending inventory of $43.78 billion and cost of goods sold of 373.4 billion for the accounting period ending in 2018.
 Usually, the inventory is recorded in the statement of financial position (balance sheet), while the COGS is recorded in the annual financial statement.

-When accounting for the inventory, it’s important to include all the categories, which include:
+When accounting for the inventory, it’s important to include all of the following categories: